Kairotic/liveloom/paper/paper.md

 # Working at the Live Loom

-The above figure shows the live loom software interface next to the woven outcome.
-This starkly shows the perceptual gap between code, draft and weave, with little visual correspondance despite the structures of the weave and draft being constructed by their leftmost neighbour.
-The code is represented as a branching tree (due to the visual interface directly showing the branching normally represented by parenthesis).
-This creates a pattern which perhaps has the appearance of vines growing up a wall.
-When this structure interferes with the alternating colours of warp and weft, the final result appears as (to my eyes) legs leaping into the air.
+Figure xxx shows the live loom software interface next to the woven outcome.
+This starkly shows the perceptual gap between code, draft and weave, with little visual correspondance despite the structures of the draft being a logical outcome from the code, and the weave being that of the draft.
+The code is represented as a branching tree, the visual interface directly showing the branching normally represented by parenthesis [@McLean11].
+This particular code creates the draft pattern shown, which perhaps has the appearance of vines growing up a wall.
+When this structure interferes with the alternating colours of warp and weft, the final result appears in the weave as (to my eyes) legs leaping into the air.

 ![](caroline.png){width=40%}

-It is humbling that the logical leap from draft to weave is ancient knowledge, demonstrating mathematical logic while predating our conventional view of mathematics.
+It is humbling that this logical leap from draft to weave constitutes ancient knowledge, demonstrating mathematical logic while predating our conventional view of mathematics.
+This brings historical grounding to the analogous logical leap from code to draft, shown alongside.

 ## Music of the loom

-The solenoids are not triggered at once but in sequence, to even out the use of electrical power, as less ampage is required to hold a solenoid than to move it (xxx is this true in practice?).
+The solenoids are not triggered at once but in sequence, to even out the use of electrical power, with less needed to hold a solenoid than to move it.
 The most time-efficient way to do this would be to trigger the 'up' threads, pulling the warps one after the other, evenly spaced in time.
 However I have found it much more useful to include 'down' threads in the timing, so each row takes the same amount of time to actuate, no matter how many warps are being pulled forward.
-This gives a clear rhythm to each row, where the 'clunk' of a solenoid are heard for ups, and a 'rest' or gap are heard for downs.
-This rhythm breathes life into the weaving process, making it easier to orient myself in the pattern and spot errors, as I compare the rhythm I hear with the threads that I see.
-It also brings rhythmic enjoyment to repetetive nature of weaving.
+This gives a clear rhythm to each row, where the 'clunk' of a solenoid is heard for an up, and a silent pause is heard for downs.
+This rhythm breathes life into the weaving process, making it easier to orient myself in the pattern and spot errors, as I compare the rhythm I hear with the threads I see.
+It also brings rhythmic enjoyment to repetitive nature of weaving, compelling me forward into the next row.

 The solenoids have a particular 'duty cycle', meaning that it is best not to keep them activated for too long, otherwise they may overheat.
-Once all the solenoids are activated, the microcontroller holds them in place for two seconds, plenty of time for the weaver to place a hand on the heddles and pull the selected warp threads forward.
-Although born from a technical need, these two seconds add an additional sense of regulated timing to the process of weaving.
-However if the heddles are not caught in time, the weave-coder can repeat the lift with a quick press of the up arrow.
+Once all the solenoids are activated, the microcontroller holds them in place for a few seconds, giving enough time for the weaver to place a hand on the heddles and pull the selected warp threads forward.
+Although born from a technical need, these few seconds add an additional sense of regulated timing to the process of weaving.
+However if the heddles are not caught in time, the weaver-coder can repeat the lift with a quick press of the up arrow key.
+The weaver can also unweave by stepping backwards through the structure with the left arrow.

 # Live Coding

 So far we have discussed action, but not live reaction.
-We have looked at coding the loom with a draft, and coding the coding of the loom by introducing a language for composing the draft, but we haven't discussed live coding - the changing of code in response.
+We have looked at coding the loom with a draft, and coding the coding of the loom by introducing a language for composing a draft, but we haven't discussed live coding - the changing of code in response.
 Let's do that now.

 ## Changing patterns

-Live coding of music is often characterised by slow, continuous changes.
+Live coding of music is often characterised by comparatively slow, continuous changes.
 Changes are heard immediately, but the complexity of music grows with the code.
 The experience of the live loom is rather different, where a small change tends to have a large, global effect, but each change takes time to become apparent, rows are only produced at a rate of a few per minute, and it might take two or three repeats of a pattern before its nature can really be perceived.
 These big differences from small edits are due to the multiple levels of interference, between code, draft and weave.

-A change from one pattern to the next also presents a problem of transition, where one pattern does not sit well with the next, potentially creating a physically uneven structure, with undesireable floats (see below).
+A change from one pattern to the next also presents a problem of transition, where one pattern might not sit well with the next, potentially creating a physically uneven structure, with undesireable floats (see below).
 It can take a disturbed row or two before the weave settles into the next structure.
 There are certainly parallels here with live coding music and indeed music in general, where a sudden change can be jarring, without a careful transition.
-Managing this transition is probably best done at the loom, adjusting the lift at the heddles by hand.
+Managing this transition is probably best done at the loom, adjusting each shed at the heddles by hand.

-At this slow pace of change though, we are in the domain analogous to slow coding rather than frenzy of an algorave, each decision can be considered carefully.
+At this slow pace of change though, we are in the domain analogous to slow coding rather than frenzy of an algorave.
+Where each decision has long term consequences, there is a need for careful consideration.
 Furthermore in weaving we work with physical thread, rather than with the metaphorical thread of time as with live coding of music.
 This means that we are able to undo a weave in a way that we cannot undo music, and change our minds.
 By unweaving, the weaver, like the mythological figure of Penelope, resists external forces.

 ## Embracing error